 Pippa is a little pigeon with big blue-sky ambitions: to fly solo and explore the world beyond her nest.
-Her parents are less than thrilled with their risk-taking feathered fledging and smother her with well-meant yet suffocating warnings until one day she ignores them all and takes the leap into the unknown…alone.
+Her parents are less than thrilled with their risk-taking feathered fledgling and smother her with well-meant yet suffocating warnings until one day she ignores them all and takes the leap into the unknown…alone.

-But how will she survive in this new unchartered territory with all its treacherous dangers and make it back home in time for tea?
+But how will she survive in this new uncharted territory with all its treacherous dangers and make it back home in time for tea?
 Join Pippa on her incredible adventure as she discovers home is where the heart is.

 Pippa is a light-hearted adventure tale about striking out alone, following your dreams and desires and experiencing what it’s like when you get there.
 It is a tale that acknowledges the sometimes-suffocating affection parents have for their offspring, which can temper and frustrate a child’s sense of freedom and adventure, and suggests that it’s okay to take risks from time to time.
 Although the adventure may be perilous, it is still worth experiencing for you never know what glorious discoveries lie in ahead.